zaxx44a/get-and-earn/README.md

     password: password

+# Unit Testing

+**execute this command to run Unit Testing in Sail & Docker **
+    ./vendor/bin/sail artisan test

+**execute this command to run Unit Testing in Local **
+    php artisan test

 # Docker Configuration

 you can edit port forwarding with your suitable port for your device in **.env** file: